 - Mental anguish

-Call to Discuss Your Case with a Workers’ Compensation Lawyer in Orlando
+Call to Discuss Your Workers’ Compensation Case With Us Today

 Florida’s workers’ compensation laws are in place to protect you in the event of a work-related injury.
 The claims process, however, is not always straightforward.
 Some things can complicate the process and delay your owed compensation.

-Our lawyers are familiar with Florida’s workers’ compensation laws and can also assist you in determining when a third-party claim may be beneficial.
-Call one of our workers’ compensation lawyers today at The Law Offices of Anidjar & Levine at 1-800-747-3733.
+Our lawyers are familiar with Orlando’s workers’ compensation laws and can also assist you in determining when a third-party claim may be beneficial.
+Call the Law Offices of Anidjar & Levine for a free consultation with an experienced attorney.
+We will go the extra mile for you.